elba7r/system-v9/erpnext/docs/user/manual/en/accounts/sales-invoice.md

 Invoice” box.
 Here you can fill in the details of how frequently you want to bill this Invoice and the period for which the contract is valid.

-ERPNext will automatically create new Invoices and mail it to the Email Addresses you set.
+Revalue ERP will automatically create new Invoices and mail it to the Email Addresses you set.

 #### POS Invoices